bastelfreak/DBA_anaylser/README.md

 * Gender (Male or Female)
 * Birthday (all people are 20 to 45 years old)
 * Federate state (one of our 16 federate states)
-* Car manufacturer (Full list of values is stored in the table
+* Car manufacturer (Full list of values is stored in the table)
+* Relationship (Single, Married)

 ```
-$ mysql --database bigdata --execute "SELECT name FROM car_manufacturers"
+$ mysql --database bigdata --execute "SELECT name FROM car\_manufacturers"
 +---------------+
 | name          |
 +---------------+